MrMarble/home-ops/docs/src/kubernetes/storage.md

 Storage in my cluster is handled in a number of ways.
 The in-cluster storage is provided by a [longhorn](https://github.com/longhorn/longhorn) cluster that is running on a number of my nodes.

-## Longhorn storage
+## Distributed storage

-The bulk of my cluster storage relies on [longhorn](https://github.com/mrmarble/home-ops/tree/main/cluster/apps/longhorn-system/helm-release.yaml).
+The bulk of my cluster storage relies on [democratic-csi](https://github.com/mrmarble/home-ops/tree/main/kubernetes/home-cluster/apps/democratic-csi).
 This ensures that my data is replicated across my storage nodes.

 ## NFS storage